maxwell-hoff/maxwell-hoff.github.io/_posts/2020-08-30-women-going-remote-community.markdown

 That’s when I realized that things that felt so normal to me, like working remotely with globally distributed teams, were of huge interest to lots of other people.
 My conference talk at EWT 2018, titled [“The New Distributed Workforce,”](https://www.youtube.com/watch?v=FgS3DZ0yjno){:target="_blank"} became the basis of my upcoming book, [*The Remote Work Era.*](https://remoteworkera.com){:target="_blank"}

+*This post was originally shared on [Medium](https://medium.com/the-new-distributed-workforce/why-im-launching-the-women-going-remote-community-what-you-can-gain-df5f4771a099){:target="_blank"}--please follow & clap!*

 In *The Remote Work Era* book, I have created exclusive step-by-step frameworks for women who want to find a remote job, build a freelancing career, or start a digital business.
 Packed with 50+ interviews from women around the world, if you want to go remote or grow in your remote career, I am confident that my book can put you on the right track!

 *The Remote Work Era* book is set to be published this fall.
 In the meantime, while I’ve been putting finishing touches on the manuscript, I decided that it only made sense to create an actual community where readers, the women I interviewed for the book, and anyone else can join to ask questions and receive support.
 I am passionate about helping others and connecting people with new opportunities, and I’ve realized that the best way to do that is through a community.